featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 # Function Pipelining

-> When pipelining a function, all loops contained in the function are unrolled, which is a requirement for pipelining
+When pipelining a function, all loops contained in the function are unrolled, which is a requirement for pipelining

+Pipelining loops gives you an easy way to control resources, with the option of partially unrolling the design to meet performance.